JeanMusenga/ArchISMiner/README.md

 ├── data/                 # Datasets used in the study

+├── MAAD artifacts        # Generated artifacts of the MAAD framework │ ├── GPT-4o              # Generations of MAAD equipped with GPT-4o

 ├── image/                # Contains figures that illustrate the overall research methodology and the architecture of the proposed framework, ArchISMiner.

 ├── models/               # Source code for the ArchISPE framework and baseline models